Mir3605/IntegralMe/README.md

 # IntegralMe
 This project is an application designed to teach indefinite integrals.
-This issue is very important for students, who are on their way to become engineers one day.
+This issue is crucial for students, who are on their way to become engineers one day.
 The app was designed to be minimalistic and simple to use in order to avoid distractions.

 ## Instalation

-There are two ways to install the app.
+There are three ways to install the app.
 The first is to install Android Studio and open the app with it.
 The second (easier one) is to download the .apk file.
+The third one is the easiest - you can download it from the Google Play Store.

 ### With Android Studio
 Download Android Studio and use the play button, when connected to the target device in debug mode.
 Here are more detailed steps to do so: